LiamGalbraith/Cheatsheets/flask cheatsheet.md

 Jinja templates generate text files
     - We use it to create HTML files
+    - By default, escapes all entries in form submissions if displayed as jinja variables.

 Templates are text files that contain placeholders for varaibles, using double curly braces {{ }}.
     - Logic can be added, including `if`, `for` loops etc.